rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimBuf.md

 #### Throws

-Throws [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) if failed to write buffer contents to file system.
+Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if the `bufId` parameter is not an integer, or [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) if failed to write buffer contents to file system.

 #### Example